mozilla/bigquery-etl/README.md

       - `execution_delta`: time difference between the `schedule_intervals` of the external DAG and the DAG the query is part of
 - To generate all Airflow DAGs run `./script/generate_airflow_dags`
   - Generated DAGs are located in the `dags/` directory
+  - Dependencies between queries scheduled in bigquery-etl and dependencies to stable tables are detected automatically
 - Generated DAGs need to be manually copied to [telemetry-airflow](https://github.com/mozilla/telemetry-airflow)

 More instructions for scheduling queries in Airflow can be found in this